In This Article

 Why Data Silos Cost More Than You Think

-The visible cost of disconnected systems is staff time.
-People re-keying data between screens instead of serving members.
-But the hidden costs run deeper.
+The visible cost of disconnected systems is staff time: people re-keying data between screens instead of serving members.
+But the hidden costs run considerably deeper.

 Error remediation.
 When a mortgage application gets approved in Blue Sage and an employee manually enters the loan details into Symitar, every field is a typo opportunity.
 One wrong digit in an escrow calculation cascades into payment miscalculations that take hours to untangle.
-Multiply that across 200 loans a month and the remediation burden becomes a line item.
+Multiply that across hundreds of loans per month and the remediation burden becomes a significant line item on any operations budget.

 Compliance exposure.
 NCUA examiners expect consistent data across systems.
 When the core shows one loan balance, the LOS shows another, and servicing shows a third, the credit union has an examination finding.
 Those findings consume management attention, trigger remediation plans, and invite deeper scrutiny on the next cycle.
 The NCUA's 2026 supervisory priorities continue to emphasize data integrity and internal controls, with examiners reviewing credit unions' procedures for ensuring separation of duties across interconnected systems.